-Accompanied by a military historian, gain a deeper understanding of the monumental feat of Operation Overlord.
-In England, learn about the “behind the scenes” preparations for D-Day, then cross the channel to France and visit the beaches and villages of Normandy where brave soldiers changed the course of the war.
+In the company of a military historian, gain a deeper understanding of the monumental feat of strategy and valor known as Operation Overlord.
+In England, learn about the “behind the scenes” preparations for D-Day, then cross the channel to France and visit the beaches and villages of Normandy where brave soldiers changed the course of World War II.

-Accompanied by a military historian, gain a deeper understanding of the monumental feat of Operation Overlord.
-In England, learn about the “behind the scenes” preparations for D-Day, then cross the channel to France and visit the beaches and villages of Normandy where brave soldiers changed the course of the war.
+In the company of a military historian, gain a deeper understanding of the monumental feat of strategy and valor known as Operation Overlord.
+In England, learn about the “behind the scenes” preparations for D-Day, then cross the channel to France and visit the beaches and villages of Normandy where brave soldiers changed the course of World War II.

 Tour Details